Jane Austen’s final and incomplete novel, “Sanditon,” is being brought to a wide television audience for the very first time.

 Sanditon is a Red Planet Pictures production commissioned for ITV by Polly Hill and MASTERPIECE by Rebecca Eaton.
 Created by Jane Austen, it is written and executive produced by Andrew Davies with Belinda Campbell as Executive Producer for Red Planet Pictures and Rebecca Eaton as Executive Producer for MASTERPIECE.
 Series producer is Georgina Lowe and directed by Olly Blackburn.
 BBC Studios is distributing the series internationally.

 If you enjoyed this post, be sure to see The Period Films List, with the best historical and costume dramas sorted by era.
-You’ll want to read about the upcoming adaptation of Pride and Prejudice.
-Also check out the list of BBC and PBS Masterpiece period dramas recently added to Amazon Prime.
+You’ll want to read about the news about the Jane Austen movie Emma, and the upcoming adaptation of Pride and Prejudice.